keboola/developers-docs/extend/custom-science/quick-start.md

 permalink: /extend/custom-science/quick-start/
 ---

 This tutorial guides you through the process of creating a simple Custom Science application.
 The application logic is trivial: it takes a table with numbers as an input, and creates another table with an extra column containing those numbers multiplied by two.
 A test in KBC is included.
+The application is then extended to accept a parameter from the end-user.

 The tutorial has been written for [R](/extend/custom-science/r); changes necessary for [Python](/extend/custom-science/python/) are minimal.